A Fazenda 17

 A Fazenda 17 (Note: also taglined as A Fazenda 17: Vai Invadir Sua Rotina.
-(English: The Farm 17: It Will Invade Your Routine.)) is the seventeenth season of the Brazilian reality television series A Fazenda, which premiered Monday, September 15, 2025, at 10:30 / 9:30 p.m.
+(English: The Farm 17: It Will Invade Your Routine.)) was the seventeenth season of the Brazilian reality television series A Fazenda, which premiered Monday, September 15, 2025, at 10:30 / 9:30 p.m.
 (BRT / AMT) on Record.

 Adriane Galisteu returned for her fifth season as the main host, with Lucas Selfie and Márcia Fu also returning as the online host and correspondent and as the host of the comedic eviction-night segment, respectively.

 Contestants

 The contestants of A Fazenda 17 were officially revealed during the season premiere on September 15, 2025.
 Duda Wendling had her entry postponed after being diagnosed with COVID-19 during the sequester period.
 After recovering, she entered the House on Day 2.